 (Our records indicate that a small number of clients have ordered multiple belts – possibly for friends as well as themselves.
 Due to current high demand along with limited production capability, orders at this time are restricted to a maximum of 4 belts.
 Please allow up to 30 days for delivery during peak periods.
+Most orders are sent the same day.
 All orders will be acknowledged).

 “For a long time I suffered from severe back pain whenever I bent over or did heavy lifting.
 I recently bought a possum belt which I now wear when I am gardening or doing work that involves lifting.

 As I am a keen gardener I make frequent use of the belt which enables me to work without back pain.
 I couldn’t do without it.
 I am 86 years young!”

 “I was confined to bed for over 24 hours with continued pain when lying on my right side, left side or back.
 In frustration I put on the possum fur belt and the pain disappeared after 30 minutes which enabled me to get a good night’s sleep.

 I have been wearing the possum fur back belt for the past two years.
 I use it when bending, working in the garden and playing bowls.
 I find it very effective in reducing my lower back pain.”